Modulus of surface families and the radial stretch in the Heisenberg group: Surfaces in the Heisenberg Group

 In an arbitrary regular surface $\E$, the notion of the area $\A$ is given by integrating at each coordinate neighborhood $(U,\sigma)$ the length of the normal vector $N_\sigma=\sigma_u\times\sigma_v$.
 Accordingly, we define the {\it horizontal area} (elsewhere called the {\it perimeter}) of $\E$. \begin{defn} Let $\E$ be a regular surface in $\fH$ and suppose that $\sigma:U\rightarrow\fH$ is any surface patch.
 Let $N^h_\sigma=(\sigma_u\wedge^\fH\sigma_v)^h$.
 If $R$ is a domain in $U$ then, its {\sl horizontal area} is given by

 \end{defn} The above integral may of course be infinite; however, assuming that $R$ is contained in a rectangle whose closure lies inside $U$, then the integral is finite.
-Observe further that a reparametrisation does not change the value of the integral.
+Furthermore, a reparametrisation does not change the value of the integral.
 Finally, in the case where $\E$ is compact, the horizontal area of $\E$ is well defined and will be denoted by

 Here $d\E^h$ is the {\sl horizontal area element} of $\E$; at each surface patch $(U,\sigma)$,

 With the assumptions of Definition \ref{defn:horarea} suppose also that $\rho:\E\to\R$ is a function.
 The {\it horizontal area integral of $\rho$} in $R$ is defined by